San Francisco Sexual Harassment Attorney

 At Rukin Hyland & Riggin LLP in San Francisco, we represent employees who have experienced sexual harassment at work.
 We understand how difficult, stressful, and sensitive these matters can be.
 The good news is that both California and federal law provide significant protections for employees who have experienced workplace sexual harassment.

 Sexual harassment is a violation of the California Fair Employment and Housing Act (FEHA) and federal law.
-Despite these laws, sexual harassment remains a prevalent problem for women in the workplace.
-At Rukin Hyland, we represent employees in all industries and at all job levels who have experienced sexual harassment at work.
+Despite these laws, sexual harassment remains a prevalent problem for employees in the workplace.
+There are two main types of unlawful sexual harassment:

 What Is Sexual Harassment?

 The following types of verbal or physical conduct can constitute sexual harassment:

 - Unwelcome sexual comments or jokes – either in person or in electronic communication like texts or emails

 - Sexually suggestive touching, groping, or contact against the employee’s wishes